 When using extra detergent for heavily soiled clothes, or washing special-care items, you may want an extra rinse and spin.

-- Push Cycle Control Knob in and turn clockwise to one of the dots on the dial, as illustrated. - Pull Cycle Control Knob out.
+- Push Cycle Control Knob in and turn clockwise to RINSE, as illustrated. - Pull Cycle Control Knob out.
 The washer will fill to selected load size, agitate, drain, and spin.